top of page

 a detailed coloring page for barrier games in speech therapy

-1. I call barrier games the “Same Game” and I tell my students that the object of the game is to keep our pictures the same.
+1. I call barrier games the “Same Game” and I tell my students that the object of the game is to keep our pictures exactly the same.

 Do you have any fun materials you use for barrier games?
 Share them in the comments!